vitessio/website/content/en/docs/19.0/reference/vreplication/flags.md

 #### vreplication_experimental_flags

 **Type** bitmask\
-**Default** 0\
+**Default** 3 (VReplicationExperimentalFlagOptimizeInserts | VReplicationExperimentalFlagAllowNoBlobBinlogRowImage)\
 **Applicable on** target

-Features that are not field-tested, that are not backward-compatible, or need to be proven in production environments are put behind _vreplication_experimental_flags_.
+Features that are not yet adequately field-tested, that are not backward-compatible, or need to be proven in production environments are put behind _vreplication_experimental_flags_.
 These features are temporary and will either be made permanent, removed, or put behind a separate vttablet option.
 Currently, the only experimental features are expected to be performance improvements.

-This will be a bit-mask for each such feature.
+This will be a bitmask for each such feature.
 The ones currently defined:

-bitmask: *0x1* => If set then we optimize the catchup phase by not sending inserts for rows that are outside the range of primary keys already copied.
-More details at https://github.com/vitessio/vitess/pull/7708
+* bitmask: _0x1_ => If set then we optimize the catchup phase by not sending inserts for rows that are outside the range of primary keys already copied.
+For more details see: https://github.com/vitessio/vitess/pull/7708

+* bitmask: _0x2_ => If set then we support MySQL's [`binlog_row_image=NOBLOB`](https://dev.mysql.com/doc/refman/en/replication-options-binary-log.html#sysvar_binlog_row_image) option.
+For more details see: https://github.com/vitessio/vitess/pull/12905

+* bitmask: _0x4_ => If set then we optimize the replay of events during the running phase by batching statements and transactions in order to limit the number of queries and thus round-trips to MySQL.
+For more details see: https://github.com/vitessio/vitess/pull/14502